muratk3n/thirdwave/en/README.md

 Clinton restored that guy to power BTW in 1994 (backed up by UN Sec Council decision -US mil deployed, dictators fleed wout fight-) but in the long run did the intervention help?

-The history of Haiti has much intervention, there seems to be a repetition set in around that particular dysfunction.
+H has much intervention, there seems to be a repetition set in around that particular dysfunction.

 Al Jazeera: "2004 – Political unrest forces Aristide to flee but the country descends into violence"